-Blyde River Canyon Reserve, Mpumalanga, South Africa has unusual rock formations, spectacular views, rare fauna and flora as well as the highest plant diversity in the province.
+Blyde River Canyon Reserve (also known as Motlatse Canyon Provincial Nature Reserve), in Mpumalanga has unusual rock formations, spectacular views, rare fauna and flora as well as the highest plant diversity in the province.

 Blyde River Canyon Reserve, Panorama Route, Mpumalanga, South Africa is situated against the Greater Drakensberg escarpment and includes top Panaroma Route attractions like The Three Rondavels, Bourke’s Luck Potholes, Pinnacle Rock and God’s Window.
 This is the only true canyon in South Africa, formed by the Blyde River or ‘River of Joy’ cutting through more than 1000 metres of the quartzite and Dolomite Mountains of the eastern rim of the Drakensburg escarpment.